What Is Virtual Terminal Payment Processing?

 - Click on the payment button to process the transaction.

-If desired, you can also connect a card reader to your computer, tablet or mobile phone so that customers can swipe, dip or tap their cards.
+If desired, you can also connect a card reader to your computer, tablet, or mobile device so that customers can swipe, dip, or tap their cards.
 When the reader is used, you won’t need to enter the customer’s card details manually.
+This will then allow you to qualify for lower card-present transaction fees.

 Other Capabilities of a Virtual Terminal